krakend/krakend-documentation/configuration/flexible-config.md

 {{< /highlight >}}

 - The `.service.port` is taken from the `service.json` file.
-- The `extra_config` in the third line is inserted as a JSON object using the `marshall` function from the `service.json` as well.
+- The `extra_config` in the third line is inserted as a JSON object using the `marshal` function from the `service.json` as well.
 - A `range` iterates the array found under `endpoint.json` and key `example_group`.
 The variables inside the range are relative to the `example_group` content.
 - Finally, an `include` at the bottom inserts the content as is.